 Delivery of the Police and Crime Plan is the responsibility of the Chief Constable.
 Performance is monitored at the Strategic Management Board (SMB), underpinned by a number of Operational Delivery Groups (ODGs), and other boards.
-The PCC and interim Chief of Staff scrutinise progress, along with performance, at a monthly Scrutiny meeting with the Chief Constable and his team.
+The Commissioner and Chief of Staff scrutinise progress, along with performance, and hold the Chief Constable and his team to account at a monthly Scrutiny meeting.

-Fortnightly Joint Business Meetings manage progress on specific issues.
-At these meetings the PCC and CC challenge performance where there are concerns, seek further information and analysis to understand where changes should be made, and / or direction given, to improve service delivery.
+Regular Joint Business Meetings manage progress on specific business issues.
+At these meetings the Commissioner and Chief Constable challenge performance where there are concerns, seek further information and analysis to understand where changes should be made, and/or direction given, to improve service delivery.
 A quarterly update on the financial position is presented by the CFO.

-The performance management framework, whilst supporting delivery of the plan is refreshed annually to ensure that it focuses on emerging priority area needs and in particular the needs of victims of crime and the vulnerable within our communities.
+The performance management framework supports delivery of the plan and is refreshed annually to ensure it focuses on emerging priority area needs and, in particular, the needs of victims of crime and the vulnerable within our communities.
+Performance thresholds support this monitoring and scrutiny process